uploadinghq/api/README.md

 Success status is standart HTTP status 200.

 Error codes are returned as standard HTTP status response header.
-Any additional info about error and hint about how tofix it are included in the body of HTTP response.
+Any additional info about errors and hints about how to fix it are included in the body of HTTP response.

-Below you can see codes and short description.
+Below you can check status codes and short description.

 400 - Bad input parameter